CSCI-442-Mines/f20-project-5-starter/README.rst

 the system.

-This project must be implemented in C++, and it must execute correctly on the computers in the Alamode lab.
+This project must be implemented in C++, and it must execute correctly on the computers in the Isengard lab.

 .. _sec:deliverables:

-Deliverables
+1. Deliverables
 ============

 We will continue to use GitHub for managing the submissions, and a link